Chilpancingo: Economy

 In 1869, the Autonomous University of Guerrero was established in Chilpancingo; it still plays a considerable role in the local economy.

 The city is a producer of processed foods and alcoholic beverages, and is a market for maize, sugarcane, bananas, livestock, and lumber produced in the region.

 Archaeology

 Pezuapan is an archaeological site located in the city of Chilpancingo.
 It sits on the eastern slope of the Chilpancingo valley.
-The archaeological vestiges found at the site cover the total area of 4000 m².
+The archaeological vestiges found at the site cover the total area of 4000 m^{2}.
 The dates are from 650 AD to 1150 AD.

 Other archaeological sites found in this area of Guerrero are: